MRC01/DnDFile/README.md

 This program uses 2 fonts when printing: Garamond and DejaVu Sans.
 Both are freely available.
 If you don't have them installed, the printouts won't look right.

-The app has 2 command-line parameters: -font N and -file FILE

-N is an integer that adjusts relative font size, positive or negative.
-Java Swing was made back when monitors were lower res with less DPI than they have today.
-Thus, its default font sizes are too small for modern monitors.
-Typically, "-font +4" works well, but you can use any size adjustment.

-FILE is the full path and filename of a character file to load on startup.
-This makes it possible to create desktop icon wrappers around this app, so you can double-click a file and have this app pop up and open it.

 The build requires Junit 4.8.2 (file junit-4.8.2.jar).
 It looks for an env var JUNIT_HOME for the directory to find it.